AlgoGenesis/C/Recursion/SmwakAlgorithm/Readme.md

 In various computational fields, including data analysis and optimization, the need to efficiently find minimum values in large matrices is critical.
 The **SMAWK algorithm** addresses this challenge by providing an efficient method for identifying row minima in **totally monotone matrices** , where the values decrease or remain constant along each row and column.

 Given an m×n matrix that meets the total monotonicity property, the objective is to implement the SMAWK algorithm to compute the index of the minimum value for each row.
-This algorithm is particularly useful in scenarios such as:
+This algorithm is particularly useful in scenarios such as following ones :

 1. **Data Processing** : Streamlining operations in machine learning pipelines that require quick access to row minima.
 2. **Resource Allocation** : Optimizing tasks in operations research where minimizing costs or distances is crucial.